 - A standard pet food label consists of the product name, net weight, ingredient list, nutritional content or guaranteed analysis, feeding directions, manufacturer’s name, and production or expiry date.

-- Protein source may come in different forms on the list like meat, meat meal, meat by-products, and others.
-Meat by definition is the actual flesh or muscle tissue of the animal such as beef or lamb.
-It may also include heart and lungs as they are considered a muscle tissue.
+- Protein sources may come in different forms on the list like meat, meat meal, meat by-products, and others.
+Meat by definition is the actual flesh or muscle tissue of the animal, such as beef or lamb.
+It may also include the heart and lungs, as they are considered muscle tissue.
 The source is a raw product.
-Meat meal, on the other hand, is a processed meat product that is cooked using high pressure so it preserves the proteins and minerals.
-It is a high protein content product.
-The use of this ingredient, however, gives the manufacturers a choice to either state its origin or not; though some brands list their sources as “beef meal” or “lamb meal.”
-The meat by-product term includes the muscle tissues, other internal organs, and bones.
+Meat meal, on the other hand, is a processed meat product that is cooked with high pressure, preserving the protein and minerals, making it is a high protein product.
+The use of this ingredient, however, gives the manufacturers a choice to either state its origin or not, though some brands list their sources as “beef meal” or “lamb meal”.
+The meat by-product term includes muscle tissues, other internal organs, and bones.

-- There’s a 95% rule that states that if a label says “Tuna Cat Food” for example, the product should have at least 95% tuna in the ingredients excluding the water.
-If it is a combination say Chicken and Liver Cat Food, then the two main ingredients should add up to 95% of the total ingredients.
-The first name having the higher quantity than the second ingredient.
+- There’s a 95% rule that states that if a label says, for example, “Tuna Cat Food”, the product should have at least 95% tuna in the ingredients, excluding water.
+If it is a combination of “Chicken and Liver Cat Food”, then the two main ingredients should add up to 95% of the total ingredients, with the first name having a higher quantity than the second ingredient.

-- If you see a label like “Cat Food with Chicken,” it is most likely to have only at least 3% chicken in its ingredient.
-You may have it confused with Chicken Cat Food so be sure to read the labels.
+- If you see a label that states “Cat Food with Chicken,” it is most likely to have only at least 3% chicken in its ingredients.
+You may have it confused with “Chicken Cat Food”, so be sure to read the labels.

 - The term crude only refers to the test method used in evaluating a specific nutrient.

 - The terms organic and natural are not interchangeable.
-A pet food labeled “organic” means at least 95% of it is made up of organic ingredients.
-While “natural” may only mean that the product did not use any artificial colorings or flavors.
+A pet food labeled “organic” means at least 95% of it is made up of organic ingredients, while “natural” may only mean that the product did not use any artificial colorings or flavors.

 Your Cat’s Other Best Friend